ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The protected header of the COSE_Sign1 Envelope MUST include either the Issuer's certificate as `x5t` or the chain including the Issuer's certificate as `x5chain`.
 If `x5t` is included in the protected header, an `x5chain` with a leaf certificate corresponding to the `x5t` value MAY be included in the unprotected header.

-The Transparency Service MUST apply the Registration Policy that was most recently added to the Append-only Log at the time of Registration.
+The Transparency Service MUST apply the Registration Policy that was most recently added to the Verifiable Data Structure at the time of Registration.

 #### Auditability of Registration

 The operator of a Transparency Service MAY update the Registration Policy or the trust anchors of a Transparency Service at any time.

-Transparency Services MUST ensure that for any Signed Statement they register, enough information is made available to Auditors (either in the Append-only Log and retrievable through audit APIs, or included in the Receipt) to reproduce the Registration checks that were defined by the Registration Policies at the time of Registration.
+Transparency Services MUST ensure that for any Signed Statement they register, enough information is made available to Auditors (either in the Verifiable Data Structure and retrievable through audit APIs, or included in the Receipt) to reproduce the Registration checks that were defined by the Registration Policies at the time of Registration.

 ### Initialization and Bootstrapping {#ts-initialization}